 The Board responds directly to requests for information and assistance from veterans, their representatives, and Members of Congress and their staffs.
-Most of these requests are handled by the Office of the Chairman and decision team administrative personnel.
-The Acting Chairman also responded to correspondence from numerous appellants and other interested parties addressed to the President, the Secretary, and other government officials, and provided written responses to 2,466 Congressional inquiries in FY 1998.
+Most of these 24,808 requests during FY 1999, were handled by the Deputy Vice Chairman of each Decision Team and their administrative personnel.
+The Chairman also responded to correspondence from numerous appellants and other interested parties addressed to the President, the Secretary, and other government officials, and provided written responses to 2,439 Congressional inquiries in FY 1999.